-Fire blankets are a used to smother and extinguish a small fire by stopping access to the oxygen fueling it.
+Fire blankets are used to smother and extinguish a small fire by stopping access to the oxygen fueling it.
 Primarily for use on hot oil fires in kitchens such as frying pans or small deep fat fryers.
 They can also be used on small bin fires or on someone whose clothing has caught fire.
-This fire blanket is stored in a tough and durable wall mounted hard case.
+This fire blanket is stored in a tough and durable wall-mounted hard case.

 Where To Use A Fire Blanket?